intiface/intiface-game-haptics-router/README.md

 **Can I use the GHR with games with anti-cheat mechanisms?**

-No. Our injection and loading process, while usually not VAC triggering, will still be caught by games like Overwatch and denied.
+No. Our injection and loading process, while usually not VAC triggering, will still be caught by games like Overwatch, Rocket League, etc... and denied.
 We do not recommend using the GHR with any game that has anti-cheat mechanisms, and we are not resposible for whatever may happen to your game account if you try it.

 **What type of hardware does the GHR work with?**